ts-docs/ts-docs/docsPages/Guides/Options.md

 ### tsconfig

 Path to a `tsconfig.json` file to use for the typescript compiler.
 The ts-docs extractor works best with a specific set of options, so if for some reason the docs you're getting are messed up, either provide a path to your project's `tsconfig.json` file, or pass `"none"`, which will pick the best compiler options to use.

+### exportMode

+How should exports be displayed.

+- `simple` - Only the names of all the exported elements from the `index.ts` file are shown, along with short previews of them.
+If the module doesn't have an `index.ts` file, then no exports are shown.
+- `detailed` - The exports from every file in the module are shown separately, along with their short descriptions.

+The default option is set to `simple`.